texas oncology more breakthroughs. more victories

 The exact causes of kidney cancer are unknown; however, some risk factors are linked to the disease.

-• Race: African Americans have a slightly increased risk of kidney cancer.
+- Race: African Americans have a slightly higher risk of kidney cancer than White people.

-• Certain medicines: Use of common pain relievers such as acetaminophen and diuretics have been linked to renal cell carcinoma.
-Use of phenacetin, a once-popular non-prescription pain reliever banned since 1983, has been linked to renal cell carcinoma.
+- Certain medicines: Use of diuretics and common pain relievers such as acetaminophen has been linked to renal cell carcinoma.
+Use of phenacetin, a once-popular non-prescription pain reliever banned since 1983, has also been linked to certain types of kidney cancers.

-• Family history: Those with a strong family history of renal cell carcinoma are at a higher risk to develop kidney cancer.
+- Family history: People with a strong family history of renal cell carcinoma are at a higher risk to develop kidney cancer.
 Brothers and sisters of those diagnosed are at the highest risk.

-• Hereditary disease: People with rare inherited conditions including Birt-Hogg-Dube syndrome, hereditary leiomyoma-renal cell carcinoma, hereditary papillary renal cell carcinoma, familial renal cancer, tuberous sclerosis complex, Cowden syndrome, and von Hippel-Lindau disease have an increased risk.
+- Hereditary disease: People with rare inherited conditions including Birt-Hogg-Dube syndrome, hereditary leiomyoma-renal cell carcinoma, hereditary papillary renal cell carcinoma, familial renal cancer, tuberous sclerosis syndrome, Cowden syndrome, and von Hippel-Lindau disease have an increased risk

 Symptoms